rbisdorff/Digraph3/docSphinx/tutorial.rst

     - To eventually verify principle **P5**, we recommend among all potential initial prekernels, a \*most determined* one, i.e. a strictly *outranking* and *weakly independent* choice supported by the highest criteria significance.
 And in this most determined initial prekernel we eventually retain the alternative(s) that are included with highest criteria significance (see the tutorial on :ref:`Computing bipolar-valued kernel membership characteristic vectors <Bipolar-Valued-Kernels-Tutorial-label>`).

 Mind that a given strict outranking digraph may not always admit prekernels.
 This is the case when the digraph contains chordless circuits of odd length.
-Luckily, our strict outranking digraph *bodcd* here does not show any chordless outranking circuits; a fact we can check with the *showChordlessCircuits()* method.
+Luckily, our strict outranking digraph *gcd* here does not show any chordless outranking circuits; a fact we can check with the *showChordlessCircuits()* method.

 .. code-block:: pycon
    :linenos: